📉 Recovering Investment Losses in Cases Involving Broker/Advisor Misconduct

-In fact, in 2017 alone 492 individual advisors and brokers were barred from the financial services by FINRA, and another 733 were suspended.
+In 2020 alone 246 individual advisors and brokers were barred from the financial services industry by FINRA, and another 375 were suspended.
+FINRA collected $57M in fines and $25.2M in restitution.

 In cases where significant investment losses occur due to the negligent or unlawful actions of a broker, advisor, or investment firm, investors have the right to sue in order to recover their investment losses.

-Here the investment loss attorneys of Sonn Law Group have answered the most frequently asked questions from victims of investment loss.
+Here the attorneys at Sonn Law Group have answered the most frequently asked questions from victims of investment loss.

 How did I miss the warning signs of investment loss?